Green-Software-Foundation/if/README.md

 -**Free**: carbonQL is open source and comes linked with public data sources that are free to use.
 Using the library doesn't cost anything; however, the free sources might be limited.

--**Extendable**: The API can be enhanced to leverage more advanced commercial or private models, for example, real-time electricity carbon intensity feeds.
+-**Extendable**: The SDK can be enhanced to leverage more advanced commercial or private models, for example, real-time electricity carbon intensity feeds.

 **Audience**